WinzarH/LikertMakeR/README.md

 that are determined to be moderately-to-highly correlated among each other, and capturing various facets of a theoretical construct.

-Rating scales are not continuous or unbounded.
+Summated rating scales are not continuous or unbounded.

 For example, a 5-point Likert scale that is constructed with, say, five items (questions) will have a summed range of between 5 (all rated ‘1’) and 25 (all rated ‘5’) with all integers in between,